OSS-Lab/MetQy/README.md

 # MetQy - metabolic query

 MetQy is a R package to ease interfacing with the Kyoto Encyclopedia of Genes and Genomes (KEGG) database to query metabolic functions of genes and genomes.
-Given a list of genes or an organism, it will return the set of functional modules possessed by an organism and their completeness.
+As discussed in detail in the associated paper (see above), MetQy can be used to convert key parts of the data contained in the KEGG database into R data structures, and perform analyses on this data.
+Below we provide a simple example of how MetQy can be used to analyze a set of given genomes for the presence of a set of given metabolic capabilities (i.e. modules).

 ## Using MetQy
 ### CITE US